AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/SQL/README.md

 # HQIU SQL Coding Style

-This folder contains the SQLFluff linter configuration for HQIU SQL coding style.

-We use the following coding conventions for our SQL code:
+The following document provides an overview of HQIU's coding style for SQL, in particular Snowflake SQL.
+The examples are based in Snowflake, however the principles documented below can be applied across other versions of SQL.

 # Purpose

-Maintaining reproducibility and transparency is a core value of Kickstarter's Data team, and a SQL style guide can help us achieve that goal.
-Additionally, adhering to the basic rules in this style guide will improve our ability to share, maintain, and extend our research when working with SQL.
+Maintaining reproducibility and transparency is a core value the Healthcare Quality Intelligence team, and a SQL style guide can help us achieve that goal.
+Additionally, adhering to the basic rules in this style guide will improve our ability to share, maintain, and extend our analytics when working with SQL.

-This document is written as a manual for anyone working on the Data team, but also as a guide for anyone at the company who would like to write clean and clear code that is meant to be shared.
+This document is written as a manual for anyone working in the HQIU team, but also as a guide for anyone who would like to write clean and clear code that is meant to be shared.

-The individual tips in this guide are based on a composite of knowledge we've gleaned from experience and our roles at previous jobs.

-**NOTE**: This style guide is written for use with [AWS Redshift](https://aws.amazon.com/redshift/)/[Postgres 8.0.2](http://www.postgresql.org/docs/8.0/static/release-8-0-2.html), but much of it can be applied to any SQL database.
+**NOTE**: This style guide is written for use with [Snowflake SQL](https://docs.snowflake.com/en/sql-reference-commands), but much of it can be applied to any SQL database.

 # Principles